caleb531/imessage-conversation-analyzer/README.md

 You can also import any built-in analyzer (for your own post-processing) via the `ica.analyzers` namespace.

+### Errors and exceptions

+- `BaseAnalyzerException`: the base exception class for all library-related errors and exceptions
+- `ContactNotFoundError`: raised if the specified contact was not found
+- `ConversationNotFoundError`: raised if the specified conversation was not found

 #### A note about timezones

 By default, all dates and times are in the local timezone of the system on which